Catrobat/LunaAndCatTutorialGame/README.md

 ## Work done

+ _Every commit is the individual's work, except stating otherwise in the title of the commit_

+The Storyline was based on Naomi Pfaff's research on the desired audience, while Stefania Mak was in charge of bringing that story to life graphically.

 A sequence of images can now be flicked through by touching the screen.
 The correct dialogue is assigned to the correct image.
 When a unit ends the user is taken to an activity.These features were added to